QXIP/RTPEngine-Speech2Text/README.md

 Simple RTPEngine Speech-to-Text Spooler using the [Bing Speech API](https://azure.microsoft.com/en-us/services/cognitive-services)

 ### Usage
-This simple tool assumes a fully working RTPEngine recorder setup and relies on the natural metadata removal pattern to process and clear recording files.
+This simple tool assumes a fully working RTPEngine WAV recorder setup and relies on the natural metadata removal pattern to pick, process and clear recording files.
 A valid Bing Speech-to-Text API key is also required for the demo to work as-is.

 ### Output
 ```